Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 done
 ```

-Or equally as interesting, perhaps you wanted to *echo* to each of your files that had a .fastq extension.
+Or equally as interesting, perhaps you wanted to *echo* to each of your files that had a .txt extension.
 You could simply use:

 ```
-for i in *.fastq; do
+for i in *.txt; do
   echo $i
 done
 ```